 Omsk Carbon Group is a regular participant of the so-called "green" community cleanup events.
 Our companies annually undertake landscaping works on the surrounding areas and invest in the purchase of seedlings.
-During FY2O21, our employees planted 260 trees of various species.
+During FY2022, our employees planted 235 trees of various species.
+Over the course of 2022, we also decorated 2,240 m2 of flower gardens.